jancc/jancc.github.io/content/tools/_index.md

 ## vma-extractor

 [Proxmox](https://www.proxmox.com/de/) uses some self-built format to store VM backups.
 It is implemented as a patch to their Qemu fork.
 This is a tool to extract VMA backups.
-It is written in Python3.
+It is written in Python 3.
+Development is somewhat stalled because I'm currently not working with Proxmox.

 current version: 1.1.1